- Scope and relevance

 You may sign your review if you wish.
 Unless you indicate otherwise, we shall assume that you wish to remain anonymous.

-Please note that Marine & Freshwater Research sends reviewers a copy of the decision letter for each manuscript that they have reviewed.
+Please note that Marine and Freshwater Research sends reviewers a copy of the decision letter for each manuscript that they have reviewed.
 Your review will thus be shared with other reviewers of the same manuscript.
 Your identity remains confidential unless you have divulged it in your review.

 (3) Confidential comments to the Editor